JezuzStardust/blender-svg-parser/README.md

 - [x] `<defs>`
 - [x] `<use>`
 - [x] Color handling
+- [ ] Extensive testing.
 - [ ] To handle style and strokes: Convert non-zero stroke-widths to two 'parallel' paths (similar to Inkscape's "Stroke to path".
 - [ ] Make this into an actual Blender plug-in that can be installed.
 - [ ] Add settings for choosing scale on import.
 - [ ] Add settings for choosing dpi on import.
 - [ ] Add settings for choosing where origin is positioned, e.g. upper/mid/lower left/mid/right.
+- [ ] Make the imported geometry offset in the z-direction according to the drawing order.
+E.g. offset by .001 B.U. in the z direction everytime a new object is drawn.
 - [ ] Possibly: Make it possible to import as grease pencil object instead.
 Or a mixed object (curves for the closed shapes and grease pencil for all strokes).
 - [ ] Possibly: Make geometry clip outside of main SVG viewport.
 - [ ] Possibly: Add support for clipping paths.